phase2/grunt-drupal-tasks/CONFIG.md

 If you want to include your task in one of the existing groups, copy the text exactly as seen in the output of the `grunt help` task.

+### External Tools

+There are a number of tools you might choose to use as part of build or testing that leverage remotely hosted services (Google Pagespeed, WebPageTest.org), in those cases you should run with one of the following options.

+_(Note that these options are all based on individual tasks implementing proper support, for a new task in your system consider this a standard implementation practice rather than a feature to be relied upon.)_

+#### Command Flag
+* **--web-ready**: This command-line option sets the system to treat the site as web accessible.

+#### Environment Variable

+* **GDT_WEB_READY**: All grunt commands will be treated as run with the `--web-ready` flag by default.